 Though there is no concrete scientific evidence that diet has a direct effect on acne, our experience has led us to find patterns that do effect it.
 During periods of stress, it is important to control your diet, because we have seen a direct correlation between acne and a pro-inflammatory diet.
 In order to avoid this, we recommend you limit high simple sugars, processed foods, and carbohydrates.

 Rosacea usually presents as redness of the skin on the face, most commonly in the cheeks, forehead, and nose.
-It usually starts after age 30 as people notice flare-ups before periods without any redness.
-Rosacea tends to worsen with further aging, often becoming more persistent.
-Small blood vessels can become more visible in more advanced stages, as well as skin thickening and infections.
+It usually starts after age 30 and tends to worsen with further aging, often becoming more persistent.
+In more advanced stages, small blood vessels can become more visible, the skin can thicken, and infections can form.
 It is more common in women and with increasing age.

 While there is no specific cure for rosacea, symptom specific treatment can be quite helpful when properly administered by an experienced physician.
 After an evaluation, our doctors will make recommendations that may include topical agents and laser light therapies.